consensus-shipyard/mir/samples/blockchain/README.md

 ### Broadcast Module

 The broadcast module is responsible for broadcasting new blocks to all other nodes.
-It either does this directly via the transport module or via the mangler (parameter mangle).
+It either does this directly via the transport module or the mangler (parameter mangle).
-If the mangler is used, messages might will be dropped and delayed.
+If the mangler is used, messages might be dropped and delayed.

 ### Synchronizer Module

-The synchronizer module assists the blockchain manager (BCM) in resolving cases whe BCM receives an orphan block.
+The synchronizer module assists the blockchain manager (BCM) in resolving cases when BCM receives an orphan block.
-That is, a block that cannot be linked to the blockchain because the blockchain does not contain the block that the orphan block is linked to.
+That is a block that cannot be linked to the blockchain because the blockchain does not contain the block that the orphan block is linked to.
 To do this, the synchronizer module communicates with other nodes to get the missing blocks.

 Terminology: